DannyAsh319/qrcode-netlify/tasks/task-7.md

+create free database here : https://customer.elephantsql.com/instance
+install netlify dev

-we need to make HTML for the card when we get data from the funtion ;
+We need to make HTML for the card when we get data from the funtion ;

 1. we need to be able to call the function locally, using netlify dev
 2. we need a function to make the HTML for the card using the data we get from that function